Jiuzhaigou National Park

 Take a Group Tour

-There are really no group tours to Jiuzhaigou that are targeted for international or western travelers.
-You will see bus tours from overseas but in most cases they are large group private tours and not a domestic Join In Group Tour.
+There are really no group tours to Jiuzhaigou that are targeted at international or western travelers.
+You will see bus tours from overseas but in most cases, they are large group private tours and not a domestic Join In Group Tour.

 A Group Tour is normally three or four days and most depart from Chengdu.

 The first day is driving up to Jiuzhaigou from Chengdu.
 Where the guide and driver will begin to talk about the herbs, teas, meats, etc. that will be lined up for the third day’s shopping stops.

 The second day is focused on you visiting within the National Park, and in most cases, your entrance ticket is included.
 This is a plus, as the entrance tickets are expensive by Chinese standards.
 In most cases, the guide and driver will help you enter the park and arrange a time to meet again at the main gate.
 Then suddenly vanish.

 The third day, or return to Chengdu, will include scheduled stops at selected stores.
 The staff there is well conditioned on how best to extract cash from travelers’ wallets.
 Pay attention to the colored id card they will give you an entrance.
 Try to change it and watch the guide go crazy: the color helps the store know who gets the commission from your purchase.

 Please don’t get me wrong, there are some pretty cool stores that people stop at.
 But having personally traveled all different styles, a group tour to Jiuzhaigou is not an experience I would want for even my foe.

 One of the last points that you will hear, is everyone on the trip will complain that food rations are too small!
 And somehow there is never enough meat.